zense/IIITB-StudentKit/docs/faq.md

-  No doubt, IIT's are the top-most institutes in the country and have been pioneers in higher education over the last few decades but IIIT Bangalore, since its inception, has been considered one of the top institute for post- graduation, rated even above some IIT's
+  No doubt, IIT's are the top-most institutes in the country and have been pioneers in higher education over the last few decades but IIIT Bangalore, since its inception, it has been considered one of the top institute for post- graduation, rated even above some IIT's

   The answer to your question is subjective, and depends on your point of